ProximoBinks/gatsby-starter-tailwind-css-netlify/README.md

 [Tailwind CSS](https://tailwindcss.com/) is a utility-first CSS framework for rapidly building custom designs.

-This starter uses Tailwind CSS v3.4.1 and includes a customized Tailwind configuration.
+This starter uses Tailwind CSS v3.4.1 and includes a customised Tailwind configuration.
 It sets you up with the following:

 - `src/css/tailwind.css` where Tailwind's `base`, `components`, and `utilities` directives are injected
-- A customized `tailwind.config.js` file that extends the default theme with custom colors, spacing, font sizes, and screen sizes
+- A customised `tailwind.config.js` file that extends the default theme with custom colors, spacing, font sizes, and screen sizes
 - `prettier`
 - `gatsby-plugin-postcss` including `autoprefixer`
 - `gatsby-plugin-react-helmet`
 - `gatsby-plugin-manifest`
+- Includes a responsive nav bar, with animated hamburger dropdown

 ## Demo Site